 A spatial needs assessment is an early, essential part of a comprehensive planning approach to achieving a new facility.
-The Center for Public Safety (CPS) can provide either preliminary or detailed analysis that will define the functional needs and scope of facilities to be designed.
-This can then serve as a planning tool for the future.
-We will seek, through personal meetings and an established communication process, to set realistic goals and to build a consensus for the study document's plan.
+The Center for Public Safety (CPS) can provide either preliminary or a detailed analysis that will define the functional needs and scope of future facilities.
+This can serve as a planning tool for the future.
+We will seek, through personal meetings and an established communication process, to set realistic goals and to build a consensus for the study document.
 It is a primary goal that when the work product is complete, our client will have an easy to read document that will serve as a vision for its future needs.
 The space needs provides four important elements of the planning process:

 Facilities Evaluations / Site Evaluation

 There are several methods by which a public facility can be funded.
-In addition to the standard method of including a project in the Capital Improvements Programs, agencies can fund projects through voter referendums, grants from both state and federal agencies, and various financing options.
+In addition to the standard method of including a project in the capital improvements programs, agencies can fund projects through voter referendum, grants from both state and federal agencies, and various public and private financing options.

-We have experts who can assist you with planning and executing a voter referendum, as well as individuals experienced in grant writing.
-In addition, we partner with a company who can assist clients with financing options available to towns, villages, cities, counties and parishes such as:
+We our experts who can assist you with planning and executing a voter referendum, as well as individuals experienced in grant writing.
+In addition, we partner with a company who can assist clients with financing options available to government entities such as: